MohamedElshafei66/WeatherGo/README.md

 - **Weather Forecast**:
   - Displays the current weather of the user's location.
-  -Shows the weather forecast for the next three days.
+  - Shows the weather forecast for the next three days.

 - **Weather Forecast**:
   - Provides an AI-powered recommendation on whether it is safe to go out based on the weather conditions.